bitsofcotton/ddpmopt/README.md

 2023/11/20 only complement with 2, they smoothes output enough with our measure (&gt; 2/3).
 2023/11/21 update readme.
 2023/11/23 fix known tips, there was at most double error.
+2023/11/25 implement and revert the test to complement before to revertProgramInvariant, they doesn't improve well differed to shrinking.